The Lung Institute is proud to announce that our remarkable cellular therapy that treats COPD is now available throughout the United States.

 Performed in a clinical outpatient setting over two consecutive days.

-Following the insertion of an IV (just like having blood work done), your stem cells are harvested, processed and separated and then immediately returned to your body intravenously where they may begin to promote healing.
+Following the insertion of an IV (just like having blood work done), your cells are harvested, processed and separated and then immediately returned to your body intravenously where they may begin to promote healing.

 This process is repeated on day two.

 Bone Marrow Treatment: This is a two-part, two-day outpatient procedure.

 Day one consists of bone marrow aspiration, which removes a small amount of bone marrow fluid.